-Mrs Tammy van der Nest - Director of Music PK-12
+Mrs Nina Shinkfield - Director of Music K-12

 Year 9 Visual Arts

 This course covers a range of techniques including drawing with a variety of media, painting, ceramics and printmaking.
 This hands-on course will appeal to students who have an interest in creating art, incorporating ideas into a project and all other arts forms.
 Students may have the opportunity to participate in workshops with professional artists and to exhibit their work in the annual Visual Arts Exhibition to which family and friends are invited.